bharath43/R/README.md

 She has decided to use past data to automate this decision, instead of manually choosing through each and every customer.
 Previous campaign data which has been made available to her; contains customer characteristics , campaign characteristics, previous campaign information as well as whether customer ended up subscribing to the product as a result of that campaign or not.
 Using this she plans to develop a statistical model which given this information predicts whether customer in question will subscribe to the product or not.
 A successful model which is able to do this, will make her campaign efficiently targeted and less bothering to uninterested customers.

 We have given you two datasets , bank-full_train.csv and bank-full_test.csv .
 You need to use data bank-full_train to build predictive model for response variable “y”. bank-full_test data contains all other factors except “y”, you need to predict that using the model that you developed and submit your predicted values in a csv files.

+I have applied both linear and logistic regression model.

+When I compared both the models logistic regression model scored higher AUC value than linear regression.

+The AUC score i achieved by applying logistic regression model is 90.